hoyeunglee/videoapp/README.md

 # videoapp
-videoapp is an video exhibition app which people sharing public video
+videoapp is an video exhibition iphone app which people sharing public video